Skip to main content

-A “Cranky Editorial Guy” session on October 8, 2025
+A “Cranky Editorial Guy” Mini-Webinar on November 12, 2025

 The session costs you nothing, and there’s a healthy chunk of time for Q&A afterwards.
 And as an extra bonus, one live attendee will win a free registration to our 2026 BookPlan marketing workshop!